pmalirz/cryptohub-console/README.md

 ## Features

-- 🔄 Automatic trade history download from Kraken API
+- 🔄 Automatic trade history download from Kraken and Binance
-- 💱 NBP exchange rate integration
+- 💱 NBP exchange rate integration (for Poland Tax)
-- 📊 Export to JSON and CSV formats
+- 📊 Save downloaded trades and tax calculations as Excel documents
+- ✏️ Possibility to modify or compose your own trade files for Tax calculation
 - 🔒 Secure API key handling

 ## Requirements

 - Python 3.11
-- Kraken API credentials
-- Internet connection for Kraken and NBP data
+- Internet connection for (Kraken, Binance, NBP)

 ### Managing Python with Scoop